 One of the core products that the World Climate Service delivers to customers is a once-a-month seasonal forecast report focused on expected climate conditions in the next three months in Europe and North America.
 The report includes a comprehensive discussion of factors that are likely to influence the seasonal climate, and the forecast is summarized in subjective forecast graphics for temperature and precipitation.
 The graphics depict regions where significant departures from the 1981-2010 normal are regarded as likely, and these maps represent the “bottom line” World Climate Service seasonal forecast.

 To illustrate, the 2019 European summer forecast maps are shown below.
-The forecast was issued on May 13, 2019, and confidence was classified as “moderate to high”, which is higher than usual; in the 10-year history of WCS forecasts, only two other summer forecasts for Europe were issued with “moderate to high” confidence (2015 and 2018).
+The European summer forecast was issued on May 13, 2019, and confidence was classified as “moderate to high”, which is higher than usual; in the 10-year history of WCS forecasts, only two other summer forecasts for Europe were issued with “moderate to high” confidence (2015 and 2018).